RWS/ISHDeploy/Source/ISHDeploy.Documentation/Articles/Components/Scaling the components.md

 - TranslationOrganizer.
 - BackgroundTask.
 This component is scaled per role.

-In general, scaling is applied by setting the `-Count` parameter for the respected cmdlet of each component.
+In general, scaling is applied by setting the `-Count` parameter for each related cmdlet of each component.

 Let's take a look in the following example for component **TranslationBuilder**.
 Similar principals apply for the rest of the components.